darksworm/aerospace-scratchpad/README.md

 ### Dinamic scratchpads mapping

-By pairing with [aerospace-marks](https://github.com/cristianoliveira/aerospace-marks) you can turn any window into a scratchpad window an bind a toggle key, on the fly!
+By pairing with [aerospace-marks](https://github.com/cristianoliveira/aerospace-marks) you can turn any window into a scratchpad window and bind a toggle key on the fly!

 ```toml
 # ~/.config/aerospace/config.toml